McMaster University

 Formula for calculating scale using focal length and altitude

-diagram of overlapping air photos
+Diagram of aircraft taking overlapping air photos

 Contact: mapref@mcmaster.ca